CLAIRE-Labo/python-ml-research-template/installation/conda-osx-arm64-mps/README.md

    # For examples run:
    ./installation/edit-platform-and-acceleration.sh
    # To do the change run:
-   ./installation/edit-platform-and-acceleration.sh conda CURR_PLATFORM CURR_ACCELERATION NEW_PLATFORM NEW_ACCELERATION
+   ./installation/edit-platform-and-acceleration.sh change conda CURR_PLATFORM CURR_ACCELERATION NEW_PLATFORM NEW_ACCELERATION
    # For a list of available platforms you can see the installers below
    # https://anaconda.org/pytorch/pytorch
    # The hardware acceleration will be determined by the packages you install.
    # E.g. if you install PyTorch with CUDA, set the acceleration to cuda.
    ```
-   The template currently supports setting only a single platform & hardware acceleration combination.
-   You can always adapt it to have multiple platforms (you will need separate environment files,
-   ideally test them, and ensure your results/conclusions hold across platforms.)
+   If you plan to support multiple platforms or hardware accelerations,
+   you can duplicate this installation method directory
+   with `./installation/edit-platform-and-acceleration.sh copy ...`
+   then perform the setup again.
 2. Specify your initial dependencies.
    The Python version and package name have already been filled by the `fill-template.sh` script.
    Follow the [instructions to maintain the environment](#maintaining-the-environment)